tatiananantes/skills-workshops/how_databases_work/deploying_a_web_application/README.md

 OK, now you need to get the codebase for this toy-application onto the Heroku platform.

-> Pause here for a moment – what tool do you alreay use to move code around? 🤔
+> Pause here for a moment – what tool do you already use to move code around? 🤔

 You can push your code to the Heroku platform using Git.